Advanced Technology Demonstrator – X (ATD-X)

 Early studies forcued on the excellence demanded by the development of future fighters and study of aircraft flight control.
 This study was to determine the method for moving the rudder surface, as well as controlling the aircraft using engine thrust.
 It was used charts to validate the stealth high movement form was designed based on radio wave reflecting characteristics in actual size whole aircraft real RCS Radar Cross Section test model.
 A mock-up of the ATD-X was constructed for radar cross section study in France in 2005.
 A 1/5 scale radio-controlled model of the shape first flew in 2006, to conduct tests on performance at high angles of attack aas well as to test new sensory equipment and self-repairing flight control systems.
 Subsequently, in 2007 it was decided to build a prototype that would fly in 2014, with potential for production around the year 2017.

+In 2009, Japan realized that the F-22 was not going to be exported; and so the development of ShinShin was accelerated.
 The ATD prototype project was launched in Japanese fiscal year 2009 (April 2009-March 2010) in the situation of next-generation fighter development programs in neighboring countries.
 Through flight tests of advanced technologies relating to stealth and high maneuverability, the project aims at the empirical research of the advanced fighter technologies and air defense systems that are capable of coping with the stealth fighters that may soon be deployed around Japan.
 By 2010 it was reported that the ATD-X would be similar in size to the Gripen.
 It would be powered by a pair of IHI XF5 afterburning, thrust-vectoring engines, derived from the XF7 turbofan used by Japan's Kawasaki XP-1 maritime patrol aircraft.

 In March 2011 it was reported that General Hideyuki Yoshioka, director of air systems development at the Ministry of Defense, stated that the ATD-X, or Shinshin (“Spirit”) fighter will fly for the first time some time in 2014.
 The prototype would test advanced technologies, and if successful the government would decide in 2016 how to proceed.
 Japan had put 39 billion yen (abou US$475 million) into the project since 2009, once it became clear the US was unlikely to sell the F-22 “Raptor.
 A successful test flight of the prototype, dubbed “Shinshin” (“Spirit”), would not lead to immediate production.